Is There a Right Age for Opening an IRA?

 • Starting an IRA early in life can significantly benefit retirement goals, as early contributions have more time to grow.

-• People in their prime earning years (35 to 60) are encouraged to consider opening an IRA and contribute the maximum amount allowed to bolster their retirement savings.
+• People aged 35 to 60 should consider opening an IRA and contributing the maximum to boost their retirement savings.

 • The IRA retirement age is 59½, but saving beyond this age is recommended due to longer life expectancies and potential continued work.